dapperfu/Python-Simulink/README.md

 ### [Simple DLL Export](Example1)

-For demonstrating minimal dll functionality and the steps required to run a model in Simulink.
+For demonstrating minimal dll functionality and the steps required to run a model in Python.

 ![](Example1/dllModel.png)